 - See The Only Three Questions Law Firms Evaluate Applicants By for more information.

-If you are a lawyer in a large law firm, you can forget having any control over your time.
-Your personal life is out the window.
-The firm simply owns you and that's it.
+If you are a lawyer in a large firm, you can forget having any control over your time.
+Your work-life balance is out the window.
+The firm simply owns you and that is it.
 Weekends, evenings, and so forth are not something you can plan on.
 You are expected to drop everything and start work at a moment's notice when you called on.

 "I did not receive the memo yet," the partner said.
 She was calling from the car on the way to Easter Sunday services.